andyb94/ClockSystem/README.md

 Ensure you have SQL Server running to host the database.

+The Database project is no longer needed and you can remove if it causes issues since db is directly accessed now.

 Project should be good to run now.
+On first run if it prompts question about certificate click to accept.
+If the page then mentions security alert click to advance anyway this is just due to ssl cert.

 Login for Admin default user is Test@Admin.ie Employee user is Test@Employee.ie both use the password "test".
 System stores passwords as hashes in Database.
 You can change code to enforce more strict requirements for password.